Mukul703/coursera-mip-mukul/README.md

 # Coursera Multimodal Intelligence Platform (MIP)

+## Individual Project Submission

+This repository contains the complete Coursera Multimodal Intelligence Platform developed as a group project.

+My primary contribution focused on the data and database layer of the system, including data collection and source validation, multimodal data structuring, embedding generation, Qdrant vector storage and ingestion, visual asset integration, and data validation.

+---

+## Project Overview

 Coursera-MIP is an AI-powered curriculum analytics and multimodal diagnostic engine.
-It indexes lecture videos, transcripts, and slides into a unified vector space, synthesizes pedagogical friction diagnostics via LLM reasoning, and delivers a human-in-the-loop recommendation escalation pipeline.
+It processes course videos, captions, slides, video frames, quizzes, and discussions into a unified retrieval system, synthesizes pedagogical friction diagnostics through LLM reasoning, and delivers a human-in-the-loop recommendation pipeline.

+The system is designed not only to answer questions from course material, but also to identify learning friction, provide grounded evidence, and generate actionable curriculum recommendations.

 ---